Torris96/a/README.md

 In the diagram, it can be seen the idea of how videos are accesed.
 It is important to take in count that the length of them all is always 8 seconds, which is the time available to retrieve one, process it with YOLO and load it to the buffer of the web app.
 This is why a GPU is required.
 Also subsampling and downsizing was performed in order to append the videos to the buffer as quick as possible.

-Nonetheless
+Last but not least, it is worth mentioning that we had problems to find the right codec for the streaming videos.
+To solve this issue a conversion of format is made before a video is appended to the buffer.
+This is the reason why ffmpeg is used.

 ## Acknowledgements
-Many thanks to our tutors Emilio Martin Gallardo and Hind Azegrouz that guided us during the project
+Many thanks to our tutors Hind Azegrouz and Emilio Martin Gallardo that guided us during the project

 ## Authors
 Alejandro Torrado
 Javier Esteban Quiles